-- 33. Adult Protective Services high-risk referrals must have the following information entered in CIRTS by AAA CCE Lead Agency staff: - Units of service for case management and services are entered using the date-specific method for the 72-hour period following the referral.
+- 34. Adult Protective Services high-risk referrals must have the following information entered in CIRTS by AAA/CCE Lead Agency staff: - Units of service for case management and services entered using the date-specific method for the 72-hour period following the referral.
 This includes existing services and services that may normally be reported in aggregate such as Older Americans Act services.
 For the next 28 days, services must be aggregated weekly, i.e., the total number of units provided each week must be entered in CIRTS.
 (Alternatively, the date-specific method may be used for the full 31-day period.)
-After this 31-day period, CCE Lead Agencies may return to entering units in compliance with CIRTS reporting requirements. - Informal services arranged by the case manager (for example, services provided by churches, neighbors, or other community resources) are entered using the date-specific method by setting the program to "Non-Department of Elder Affairs Program" (NDP), the number of units to "1," the unit type to "Episode" (EPS), and the unit cost to "0." - For current clients referred by Adult Protective Services and determined highrisk by Adult Protective Services, the dates of service delivery and units of service are entered as if the individual were a new high-risk referral (i.e., using the date-specific method for the first 72 hours after referral).
+After this 31-day period, CCE Lead Agencies may return to entering units in compliance with CIRTS reporting requirements. - Informal services arranged by the case manager (for example, services provided by churches, neighbors, or other community resources) are entered using the date-specific method by setting the program to "Non-DOEA Program" (NDP), the number of units to "1," the unit type to "Episode" (EPS), and the unit cost to "0." - For current clients referred by APS and determined high-risk by APS, the dates of service delivery and units of service are entered as if the individual were a new high-risk referral (i.e., using the date-specific method for the first 72 hours after referral).